jonathanfrawley/acapitaladay/README.md

 ## Running
 To start with, you will need SBT installed.
 Go [here](https://www.scala-sbt.org/download.html) and follow the instructions for your platform.

-Once SBT is installed, you can run the application in dev mode (automatically rebuilds Scala and Scala.JS code on reload):
+Once SBT is installed, you can run the application in dev mode (automatically rebuilds Scala and Scala.JS code on page load):

     sbt run